softeng-team4/HikeTracker_04/retrospectives/retrospective_3.md

 - What caused your errors in estimation (if any)?

-  There are some tasks that actually spent time and the estimation is different.
-May think tasks are too complicated or too simple.
+	For some stories, the most time consuming part has been wrongfully identified.
+This, along with unexpected issues, was the cause of great overestimation and underestimation of some tasks

 - What lessons did you learn (both positive and negative) in this sprint?

-  Notifies the end of the development phase, is good for testing as quickly as possible.
-Contact testing in time with developing code changes is better to organize the entire user story
+	Having some test cases available earlier in the development allowed for continous feedback on the story implementation throughout the rest of the sprint

 - Which improvement goals set in the previous retrospective were you able to achieve?

-  Organized the estimation in a timely manner, and members discussed the interface and functions so that users have a better experience.

-  More scrum meeting makes the work connection between front and back ends smoother.
-Compared with the lag of the last test task, the task priority of development and testing and the notification in the scrum meeting make the test task well connected.
+  - The estimation has been done in a swifter manner, granting the team more time to discuss interfaces and functions.

+  - More emphasis has been put to communication and more effort has been spent to plan meetings in advance.

 - Which ones you were not able to achieve?
 Why?

-  The goal of the previous stage was fully achieved.
-Thanks for everyone's efforts
+  Thanks for everyone's efforts, a lot of progress has been made in achieving the goals set in the previous sprint.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  A group task to improve user usability will help each user story link more in line with usability.
+	- A horizontal task to improve usability may make for an overall smoother user experience

-> Propose one or two
+	- The usage of SonarCloud was quite superficial, technical debt should be handled in a more rigorous way to obtain more insight on the code quality.
+	- To make communication even smoother, a full meeting schedule can be devise at the beginning of the sprint

 - One thing you are proud of as a Team!!

-   This sprint ended perfectly, all tasks and additional ideas were completed.
-After the development changes, the test modification is also rapid.
+   All the tasks and some additional ideas were implemented.